Charles E., LCSW, LAC^PRN Crisis Clinician

 Read More

-Ashley Dwight, Intern^Glenwood Middle School Clinician
+Ashley Dwight, Intern^Aspen High School Clinician

 School-Based casey altman School-Based casey altman

-Ashley Dwight, Intern^Glenwood Middle School Clinician
+Ashley Dwight, Intern^Aspen High School Clinician

 Born and raised in the Roaring Fork Valley, Ashley is passionate about the healing and integration of mind, body and spirit.
 She is a trauma-informed yoga teacher with a background in spiritual counseling and a commitment to helping others heal and thrive.
 Ashley’s first career was in public safety as a firefighter paramedic, serving with both Roaring Fork Fire and Alamo Heights Fire.